2018–19 Michigan Wolverines men's basketball team

 The 2018–19 Michigan Wolverines men's basketball team represented the University of Michigan during the 2018–19 NCAA Division I men's basketball season.
 The Wolverines, led by head coach John Beilein in his twelfth year, played their home games for the 52nd consecutive year at the Crisler Center in Ann Arbor, Michigan.
 This season marked the program's 103rd season and its 102nd consecutive year as a member of the Big Ten Conference.
-They finished the season 30-7, 15-5 to finish in 3rd place.
-In the Big 10 tournament, they defeated Iowa in the quarterfinals, Minnesota in the semifinals before losing to Michigan State in the championship.
-They received a at-large bid to the NCAA tournament where they defeated Montana in the first round, Florida in the second round before losing in the Sweet Sixteen to Texas Tech.
+They compiled a 30–7 overall record, 15–5 in the conference and finished in third place.
+In the Big Ten tournament, they defeated Iowa in the quarterfinals, Minnesota in the semifinals before losing to Michigan State in the championship.
+They received a at-large bid to the NCAA tournament, defeating Montana in the first round, Florida in the second round, but lost in the Sweet Sixteen to Texas Tech.

 Previous season

 The Wolverines, who finished the 2017–18 season 33–8, were 13–5 in Big Ten play to finish in a tie for fourth.
 As the No. 5 seed in the Big Ten tournament, they defeated Iowa, Nebraska, Michigan State, and Purdue to win the tournament championship.
 As a result, they received the conference's automatic bid to the NCAA tournament.
 As the No. 3 seed in the West region, they defeated Montana, Houston, Texas A&M, and Florida State to advance to the Final Four.
 In the National semifinal, they defeated Loyola-Chicago before losing to Villanova in the championship game.